High Availability for IDA Application on Liberty and HAProxy

 ORG_QUARTZ_JOBSTORE_DRIVERDELEGATECLASS=org.quartz.impl.jdbcjobstore.PostgreSQLDelegate

-Copy the ida-web.war to */wlp/usr/servers//apps* directory.
+Copy the ida-web.war to <path_to_liberty>/wlp/usr/servers/<SERVER_NAME>/apps directory.

 Step 6.
-Start liberty server
+Start the liberty server

 <path_to_liberty>/wlp/bin/server start SERVER_NAME